ajaypundir/qsclient/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Assumptions/Dependency
-This client is dependant on the graphQL server.
-I have used local IP http://localhost:19090/api/.
+This client is dependant on the graphQL server. http://localhost:19090/api/.

 ```